-1. If the Qualifying Patient is younger than 18 years old, an attestation from a parent or legal guardian granting permission for the child to register with the Commission; and 2.
-If the Qualifying Patient is younger than 18 years old, that Qualifying Patient shall b) Electronic or Written Certification(s) for the Qualifying Patient from the Qualifying Patient's Certifying Healthcare Provider(s);
+1. If the Qualifying Patient is younger than 18 years old, an attestation from a parent or legal guardian granting permission for the child to register with the Commission; and

+2.-If the Qualifying Patient is younger than 18 years old, that Qualifying Patient shall have a designated Personal Caregiver, who shall be his or her parent or legal guardian. (b) Electronic or Written Certification(s) for the Qualifying Patient from the Qualifying

-(c) name, address, and telephone number of the Qualifying Patient's Certifying Healthcare Provider(s);
+Patient's Certifying Healthcare Provider(s); (c) name, address, and telephone number of the Qualifying Patient's Certifying Healthcare Provider(s):